BEYOND LIMITS 10 | SNOW LEOPARD TREK — A TRANSFORMATIVE JOURNEY THROUGH BHUTAN FOR CANCER AWARENESS, CONNECTION AND COURAGE (27 NOV – 6 DEC 2025)

 After the trek ends on Day 8, we will stay in a three-star hotel (twin-sharing rooms paired by gender) in Paro for the last few days of the expedition.

-Additionally, our BE expedition leaders are well-versed in safety protocols during our expeditions.
-They are fully equipped with satellite phones and comprehensive first aid kits to ensure your well-being throughout the journey.
+In addition, our BE Singapore expedition leaders are trained in expedition safety protocols and are equipped with satellite phones and comprehensive first aid kits to manage emergencies and ensure the well-being of all participants.

 MORE TRAVEL INSPIRATION BELOW: